 - i.
 There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ID level of care: - 1.
 Have a diagnosis of intellectual disability.
 Eligibility criteria is defined as a diagnosis of intellectual disability based on the results of a standardized intellectual psychological testing, which reflects a full scale score of 70 and below (based on 2 or more standard deviations below the mean); and - 2.
-Intellectual disability and substantial adaptive skill deficits must have occurred prior to age 22; and - 3.
-Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized assessment of adaptive functioning; and - 4.
+Intellectual disability occurred prior to age 22; and - 3.
+Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and - 4.
 Be recommended for an ICF/ID level of care based on a medical evaluation.